Once you’ve approved the work we’ve gone on your development domain, contact your local studio to schedule your website going live.

 Domain registrars, such as 123-reg, advise that it can take between 24 and 48 hours for DNS settings to fully finish updating (or propagating).

-If a nameserver is changed or if the domain is being transferred, it will take longer for your website to go live.
+If a nameserver is changed or if the domain is being transferred, it will take longer for any device even a mobile to start seeing the new website.

 DNS settings are used to ensure a domain is using the website that has been designed for it, but it can also be used for your emails.